F483/btctxstore/README.rst

 btctxstore
 ##########

-A simple library to store/retrieve information in bitcoin transactions using OP_RETURN.
+A library to read/write data to bitcoin transactions as nulldata outputs.

 ============
 Installation